What problems do I work with?

 Note

 “Hypnotherapy” is not a titled or licenced profession so doctors can be understandably wary about recommending a hypnotherapist.
 If considering me, I am an active member of the British Society of Clinical and Academic Hypnosis (BSCAH) whose membership is limited to doctors, researchers, and allied healthcare professionals.
 I still work in the NHS and I hold a full, current registration with HCPC (physiotherapy register).
 I am qualified to use hypnosis as a non-pharmacalogical method of pain management and behavioural modification.
 I am fully compliant with all ethical, GDPR, and CPD requirements for registration.
 On the academic side, I have conducted hypnosis research at Bournemouth University which required both academic and NHS ethics committee approval.
+I am fully insured to practice.

 I have extensive experience working with chronic pain patients in hospital based pain clinics, pain management programmes, and a track record for producing positive objective outcomes even with difficult cases.
 When working with all clients, but especially those who have come via GP recommendation, I always note the wider supporting network of medical professionals who may be involved.
 Assessment in hypnotherapy sessions is always ongoing with an awareness for signs and symptoms which would require the attention of a medical professional.